 Application Evaluation for Foreign Degree Applicants

 An admission decision cannot be made until an applicant’s file is complete.
-A complete application file (received by March 15 for fall and October 1 for spring) consists of the following items:
+A complete application file (received by February 9 (priority), and May 10 (final) for Fall 2024 consideration.
+September 22 (priority) or December 1 (final) for Spring 2024 consideration.
+The application requirements consists of the following items:

 - Completed and signed application for admission (sent directly to us or through LSAC on the Web)